VirgilSecurity/awesome-virgil/PFS.md

 In PFS you use Diffie-Hellman's algorithms, where the master key is not used.
 In such connection the master key is used to authenticate the parameters for the algorithm.
 After the parameters are agreed on, the key exchange takes place using those parameters, and a secret of both parties.
 The parameters are not secret, and the secrets the parties used are discarded after the session key is established (ephemeral).
 This way if you discover the master key you can't discover the session key.

-In [simple Encrypted Communication](https://developer.virgilsecurity.com/docs/cs/get-started/encrypted-communication) users use their Virgil Cards to communicate securely, which contains all the necessary information to identify them and to obtain their Public Key, for further operations.
-All Virgil Cards are stored at [Virgil Cards Service](https://developer.virgilsecurity.com/docs/references/card-service), where an owner can find their Virgil Cards at any time.
-But to provide PFS Encrypted Communication, we need also to use additional Virgil Cards -  Ephemeral Virgil Cards, wich will be stored on special Virgil Ephemeral Cards Service.

 ## Prerequisites